larriant/thepheonixproject/Climate-Ecological Emergency and Deep Adaptation.md

 *When and where is the collapse?*

 Climate and ecological collapse is not a future occurrence: this is it.
-There is no time other than now, so bring collapse home to where in belongs: in your moment-to-moment attitudes, decisions and behaviours.
+There is no time other than now, so bring collapse home to where it belongs: in your moment-to-moment attitudes, decisions and behaviours.

 Collapse is when you choose food with packaging, drop litter, kill and eat animals, oppress people around you, cheat and betray, gossip, drive when you could cycle, act out of fear and selfishness, interrupt someone, order off Amazon, fly to Italy, and buy new clothes.
 Collapse is another day at the office.